edmore/camera_dashboard/README.md

 - ffmpeg
 - Thin

-PS : Don't forget to rename the example file and put in your desired authentication cridentials
+PS : Don't forget to copy the example file and put in your desired authentication cridentials
-> mv matterhornconfig.example.rb matterhornconfig.rb
+> cp matterhornconfig.example.rb matterhornconfig.rb